jaypipes/pcidb/README.md

 ## Usage

-`pcidb` contains a PCI database inspection and querying facility that allows developers to not only gather information about devices on a local PCI bus but also query for information about hardware device classes, vendor and product information.
+`pcidb` contains a PCI database inspection and querying facility that allows developers to query for information about hardware device classes, vendor and product information.

 The `pcidb.New()` function returns a `pcidb.PCIDB` struct.
 The `pcidb.PCIDB`
 struct contains a number of fields that may be queried for PCI information: